colinflahive/MS1_Fitness/README.md

     page with other members similar to our age we were reassured we could go down to the gym and not be put off by the other members.
     We both make great use out of the studio classes and have made new friends with fellow members in the studio classes."

+### Benefits

+* User will be able to sign up in and register for classes using the call to action button on each page.
+* The Timetable located on it's own page is colour coordinated for the benefit of the guests for ease of use when deciding what classes to attend.
+In addition there is a link on the Studio Image on the landing page which will take the user directly to the Timetable page.

+### Reasons For The Site

+* To demonstrate to existing and potential new members the bright, spacious and clean facility that caters for every demographic.
+* Easy to access and use for those that may not be technologically gifted.
+The website is laid out in such a manner that they can review the facilities, the timetable and a gallery of photographs demonstrating the enjoyment other members get out of the gym.

+### Layout

+* Neutral non-offensive colours on the background which draws out the contrast of the photographs nicely to give the impression of a bright, clean and friendly gym for all members.
+* The typography is a standard font easy to read for all members and which does not overload the website, the content is kept to a minimum so that members are not overloaded with details and information when deciding whether to join or not.

+### Members & Potential Members

+* The gym intends to target all members of the public to join so that it becomes an integral part of the community where new friendships can begin.
+These include families with young children, young professionals and the senior community with the anticipation that classes and facilities will be extended to cater for them in the form of ballroom dancing once a week - in the future.

 ## Design